Richard C. Trembath

-Richard C. Trembath, Sr. (January 2, 1896 - March 17, 1964) was an American jurist and politician who served as a member of the Wisconsin State Assembly in 1925 and 1927.
+Richard C. Trembath Sr. (January 2, 1896 – March 17, 1964) was an American lawyer, judge, and Republican politician from Iron County, Wisconsin.
+He served two terms in the Wisconsin State Assembly, representing Iron County and neighboring Vilas County during the 1925 and 1927 terms.
+He later served as district attorney of Iron County, before serving 22 years as county judge.

 Early life

 Born in Montreal, Wisconsin, Trembath graduated from Hurley High School in 1912, in Hurley, Wisconsin.

 Career

 Trembath began his career as an educator.
 From 1917 to 1924, Trembath served as register of deeds for Iron County, Wisconsin as a Republican.
 In 1925 and 1927, Trembath served in the Wisconsin State Assembly.
 During his time in the Wisconsin Assembly, Trembath studied law at the University of Wisconsin Law School and was admitted to the Wisconsin bar in 1917.
 Trembath practiced law in Hurley, Wisconsin.
 He then served as district attorney for Iron County and on the Iron County Board of Supervisors.
 From 1938 until 1960, Trembath served as county judge for Iron County.

 Death

 Trembath died at Grand View Hospital in Ironwood, Michigan.
 He was buried in Hurley.